gunnaro15/reference-tictactoe/self-assessment.md

 ## Scripts

-Outline what script files you created and the purpose of each file.
-Each file should be commented.
-This could be
+- build_script.sh: Build the app, run unit tests, build Docker image and push it to Dockerhub.

-- Docker build
+- build.sh: The npm build commands, to build the app.

-- Docker compose

-- AWS Provisioning

-- Other scripts
+- Dockerfile: Information for docker build.

+- docker-compose.yml: Information for docker-compose up.

+- run_fix.sh: Wait for database to get started, migrate it and then run the app.

+- jenkins/run_app.sh: Run the app on the production server.

+- jenkins/run_test.sh: Run the app in the test server.

+- provisioning/provision.sh: Provision a new test server.

 ## Testing & logic

-Outline what tests you created.

-- UnitTests, server logic TDD (Git commit log)
+- Unit tests

-- API Acceptance test - fluent API
+- API Acceptance test

-- Load test loop

-- UI TDD

-- Is the game playable?
+- Load test loop: I was not able to make the API test work in a loop so I made a very simple load test, similar to the chat load test.
+It just creates 100 games.

 ## Data migration

-Did you create a data migration.

-- Migration up and down
+- I made a migration up to add a missing column.

 ## Jenkins

-Do you have the following Jobs and what happens in each Job:

-- Commit Stage
+- Commit Stage(Build): Runs build_script.sh.

-- Acceptance Stage

-- Capacity Stage

-- Other

-Did you use any of the following features in Jenkins?

-- Schedule or commit hooks

-- Pipeline
+- Acceptance Stage(API tests): Provisions a new server and runs the API tests.

+- Capacity Stage(Load tests): Uses the same server as the Acceptance Stage to run load tests and then terminates the server.

+- Production(Deploy): Deploys the app to the production server.

-- Jenkins file
+Jenkins features

-- Test reports

-- Other

-## Monitoring

-Did you do any monitoring?

-- URL to monitoring tool.
-Must be open or include username and pass.
+- Schedule and commit hooks: After each git push the pipeline starts: Build -> API tests -> Load tests -> Deploy.

+- Test reports: The first three jobs publish reports for unit tests, API tests and then load tests.

 ## Other

-Anything else you did to improve you deployment pipeline of the project itself?
+- Like mentioned above I provision a new server for each build to run the API and load tests on and then terminate it.